Kent Card Club12th September 2017 by webspinner

 Our meetings were held on the first Thursday of every month, save January or August when we did not meet.
 We used to run on Winter and Summer time, mainly because a number of our members had been having to leave before the end in order to catch their trains – “Winter” meetings started at 4.30 pm, and closed at 8.30 pm, while “Summer” were later, starting at 6pm and ending at about 10pm.

-🎅HO!
 HO!
 HO!
-Our 2019 Christmas special on December 14th was very well attended, around 85 members through the door from 10am, with a good queue outside earlier, and it’s fair to say all in attendance, dealers and buyers, had an enjoyable time and some were not quite finished when the doors were closing at 4pm.
+HO!
+And hat about Our Christmas special!
+Yes, we used to hold one every year, always very well attended, around 85 members through the door from 10am, with a good queue outside earlier, and it’s fair to say all in attendance, dealers and buyers, had an enjoyable time and some were not quite finished when the doors were closing at 4pm.
 A host of dealers, including nationals like John Shaw brought some superb cards, and there was much interest in the seasonal raffle, at 2pm, in which the first prize was a £100 Marks and Spencer’s hamper.
-On which note, we are delighted to announce this year’s lucky ticket holder was someone we all know, namely Colin!
+On which note, we are delighted to announce the last one for a while saw the lucky ticket holder for that was someone we all know, namely Colin!

 To all our current dealers, many thanks for all your support throughout 2019 and the beginning of 2020, for bringing such wonderful cards, and in some cases for coming such a long way to see us.
 We are glad that we were able to start letting you come into the hall to start setting up from 3.30 pm.